-Now is the time to get up and move.
-CDCR and CCHCS join forces with the Special Olympics every year for regional runs, bike races, events, polar plunges and much more.
+Now is the time to get up and move as CDCR and CCHCS join forces with the Special Olympics every year for regional runs, bike races, events, polar plunges and much more.

 This year we are doing a special event where we join forces statewide.
 From Oct.
 1-15, let’s all Get Up and Move together in support of the Special Olympics.
 Originally scheduled for mid-September, the event was postponed until October because of poor air quality resulting from the fires.